dashpay/docs/wallets/electrum/security.rst

 The only thing needed to recover a Dash Electrum wallet on another computer is its seed.
-You can test wallet recovery with your current installation of Dash Electrum by removing the wallet data from the application data folder.
-This optional procedure is described below.
+You can test wallet recovery with your current installation of Dash Electrum by selecting the **File > New/Restore** menu item.
-Before continuing, verify that your seed is written down clearly and correctly on paper.

-To get Dash Electrum to generate a new wallet, the old wallet data needs to be deleted.
-Begin by closing Dash Electrum.
-Next, locate the application data folder according to your operating system:

-- **Linux:**

-  1. Open Files, select **Go > Go to folder**, copy the path ``~/.electrum-dash`` and paste it into the dialog box
-  2. Delete all files in the folder

-- **macOS:**

-  1. Open Finder, select **Go > Go to Folder**, copy the path ``~/.electrum-dash`` and paste it into the dialog box
-  2. Delete all files in the folder

-- **Windows:**

-  1. Open Explorer, copy the path ``%APPDATA%\Electrum-DASH`` and paste it in to the address bar
-  2. Delete all files in the folder

-Having cleared the data directory, restart Dash Electrum.
 A dialog will appear asking you to name your new wallet.
 Enter a name, select **Standard wallet** as the wallet type and then choose **I already have a seed**.

 .. figure:: img/restore-seeds.png
    :width: 400px